-We would like to thank the authors of IWAVE (a framework for wave simulation) and Tristan van Leeuwen for preparing the IWAVE scripts in MATLAB.
 This work was in part financially supported by the Natural Sciences and Engineering Research Council of Canada Discovery Grant (22R81254) and the Collaborative Research and Development Grant DNOISE II (375142-08).
 This research was carried out as part of the SINBAD II project with support from the following organizations: BG Group, BGP, BP, Chevron, ConocoPhillips, Petrobras, PGS, Total SA, and WesternGeco.

-Figure 1: Schematic comparison between different undersampling schemes. $\eta$ is the undersampling factor.
+Figure 1 Schematic comparison between different undersampling schemes. η is the undersampling factor.
 The vertical dashed lines define the regularly undersampled spatial grid.

-Figure 2: Top: Conventional marine acquisition with one source vessel and two airgun arrays.
-Time-jittered marine acquisition with two source vessels and two airgun arrays each; Center: with an undersampling factor of 2 (for data sampled at 25.0m); Bottom: with an undersampling factor of 4 (for data sampled at 12.5m).
+Figure 2 (a) Conventional marine acquisition with one source vessel and two airgun arrays.
+Time-jittered marine acquisition with two source vessels and two airgun arrays each, with (b) an undersampling factor of 2 (for data sampled at 25.0m), and (c) an undersampling factor of 4 (for data sampled at 12.5m).